amirhallaji/My-Learning/git/README.md

 ```bash
 git add <filename>
 ```
-- In case you want to add all of the files to the stage area, you should use one of the commands below.
+In case you want to add all of the files to the stage area, you should use one of the commands below.

 ```bash
 git add -A
 git add .
 ```

+**Note**: Untracked files are such files that have not been added to stage before.

 <hr>